thma/fmek/README.md

     By calling <code>mvn install</code> this main class and all its dependencies are assembled to an executable jar.
 Thus no application deployment is needed.

-    You can even add extended support for application monitoring and managing by adding a dependency to Spring ACtuator in your POM File:
+    You can even add extended support for application monitoring and managing by adding a dependency to Spring Boot Actuator in your POM File:

         <dependency>
             <groupId>org.springframework.boot</groupId>